Viir/bots/guide/how-to-report-an-issue-with-a-bot-or-request-a-new-feature.md

 ![DevTools - choose a session to inspect](./image/2020-07-18-botengine-devtools-choose-session.png)

-On that web page, you find a list of recent app-sessions, the last one at the top.
+You find a list of recent bot sessions on that web page, the last one at the top.

-When you run a bot, the BotLab window also displays the session's name, so you can find it again in this list later, even if you started other sessions in the meantime.
+When you run a bot, the BotLab client window also displays the session's name, so you can find it again in this list later, even if you started other sessions in the meantime.

 Clicking on one of the names of the sessions brings you into the view of this particular session: